keithbuhler/keithbuhler.github.io/quotebook.md

 ## Sexuality and Religion

 1. "Judaism is against paganism...
 The essence of paganism is unchastity." -- Milton Himmelfarb (First Things magazine, March 1991)
+2. Richard Rorty: ‎"No, I'm delighted that liberal theologians do their best to do what Pio Nono said shouldn't be done -- try to accommodate Christianity to modern science, modern culture, and democratic society.
+If I were a fundamentalist Christian, I'd be appalled by the wishy-washiness of their version of the Christian faith.
+But since I am a non-believer who is frightened of the barbarity of many fundamentalist Christians (e.g., their homophobia), I welcome theological liberalism.
+Maybe liberal theologians will eventually produce a version of Christianity so wishy-washy that nobody will be interested in being a Christian any more.
+If so, something will have been lost, but probably more will have been gained."
+Comment: Christians and all human beings must be intellectually honest, and consistent.
+Reject what you reject, accept what you accept.
+Rorty himself does not even believe in the possibility of truth.

+## Science and Religion

+1. Edward Feser argues in The Last Superstition: “in fact there is not, and never has been, any war between science and religion at all.
+There has instead been a conflict between two entirely philosophical conceptions of the natural order: on the one hand, the classical "teleological" vision of Plato, Aristotle, Augustine, and Aquinas, on which purpose or goal-directedness is as inherent a feature of the physical world as mass or electric charge; and the modern "mechanical" vision of Descartes, Hobbes, Locke, and Hume, according to which the physical world is comprised of nothing more than purposeless, meaningless particles in motion.
+The modern "mechanical" picture has never been established by science, and cannot be, for it is not a scientific theory in the first place but merely a philosophical interpretation of science.”
+2. I believe there is a god for the same reason I believe that there is a "me" and that I have parents: reason, experience, science, the declaration of experts, and trust in the testimony of others.